thumbnail

 Orson Welles

-Who wrote the play "Death of a Salesman"?
+Playwright who wrote "Death of a Salesman"

 Arthur Miller